codexcandle/note-dev/md/browser/framework/aframe/_index.md

 ---

-* aframe, open-source & originally from mozilla,  is a javascript framework for building VR using custom HTML tags.
+* open-source & originally from mozilla, is a javascript framework for building VR using custom HTML tags.

 * built atop the three.js framework (& other technologies).

-* uses `webvr`
+* uses `webvr` js api:

 	> ...a JS API which provides data, which shouldn't be confused with WebGL, which provides graphics & rendering.)
 Via the WebVR API, you can gain access to VR headset sensor data (position, orientation) to transform the camera & to render content directly to VR headsets.
 Note, WebVR started with the conceptualization of VRML (virtual reality markup langauage), but it never took off.
 Also, WebVR is a low-barrier entry point to develop VR for the web without having to be familiar with WebGL.